-As at 31 December 2016, the Board comprised 9 Directors, including the Chairman, Chief Executive Officer, Chief Financial Officer, three Non-executive Directors and three Independent Non-executive Directors (but excludes one Alternate Director).
+As at 31 December 2017, the Board comprised 8 Directors, including the Chairman (who is also a Non-executive Director), Chief Executive Officer, Chief Financial Officer, two Non-executive Directors and three Independent Non-executive Directors (but excludes one Alternate Director).
 At least one of the Independent Non-executive Directors has appropriate professional qualifications, or accounting or related financial management expertise.
 Biographical details of the Directors are set out in the "Directors' Profile" section on pages 11 to 14 and on the website of the Company (www.tomgroup.com).
 Independent Non-executive Directors are identified in all corporate communications.